risor-io/risor/docs/syntax.md

 ## Loops

-Four forms of for loops are accepted.
+Multiple styles of for loops are accepted.
 The `break` and `continue` keywords may be used to control looping as you'd expect from other languages.

-This form includes init, condition, and post statements:
+The "standard" style includes _init_, _condition_, and _post_ statements:

 ```go
 for i := 0; i < 10; i++ {